 - When using a family chosen provider, a receipt for services will be necessary.

-Environmental Adaptations will no longer be paid for out through FEP funding.
-However we encourage you to discuss your needs with a Summit DD staff member.
-In some cases, they may be able to seek alternative funding.
+Environmental Adaptations are no longer paid for through FEP funding.
+However, we encourage you to discuss your needs with a Summit DD staff member.
+In some cases, they may be able to help you seek alternative funding.